 All About EVA Air Business Class

-It’s one of two major airlines in Taiwan, competing with China Airlines out of Taipei-Taoyuan airport.
-EVA is a Star Alliance airline, partnering with airlines like United, Singapore, Lufthansa and many more.
+It’s one of two major airlines in Taiwan, competing with China Airlines out of Taipei-Taoyuan (TPE) airport.
+EVA is a Star Alliance airline, partnering with airlines like United, Singapore, Lufthansa, and many more.

-Taiwan may not be the most popular tourist destination in Asia, so EVA’s bread and butter is connecting U.S. passengers onward.
+Taiwan may not be the most popular tourist destination in Asia – though perhaps it should be.
+So EVA’s bread and butter is connecting U.S. passengers onward.
 And it’s an area where EVA excels.
 Many of the airline’s departures from the U.S. are perfectly timed to hop on a connecting flight to Singapore, Tokyo, Bali or other hotspots.

 However, there’s one critical point business class flyers should keep in mind with EVA Air: The airline doesn’t offer first class.
-And that makes its business class even better.
+And that makes EVA Air business class even better.

 While other airlines save their best food, drink, and service for first class, that’s not the case with EVA.
 And the airline is also competing for high-paying customers with other carriers like Cathay Pacific and Singapore and their renowned first class cabins.

 As you’ll see, there were unmistakable signs of a first class product: an absolutely top-notch champagne, elevated meal choices, pajamas, a great amenity kit and more.

 Booking and Departing

 I booked our flights through Avianca LifeMiles, a quirky but worthwhile program of the South American airline Avianca.
 It has a strong award chart for international business class flights and low taxes on award tickets.
 I paid 78,000 miles and just $31.10 for each ticket.